 Esther Madríz Diversity Scholars

-The Esther Madriz Diversity Scholars Living Learning Community is on hiatus for 2023-2024.
-Interested students: we invite you to check back next fall for future plans for the 2024-2025 school year.
+The Esther Madríz Diversity Scholars (EMDS) Living Learning Community is on hiatus for 2023-2024.
+We invite you to check back next fall for future plans for the 2024-2025 school year.

 Crossing Borders and Discovering Home

 Explore issues of diversity, inequality, social justice, and social change.
 To do so, you'll draw upon the idea of "crossing borders and discovering home."
 For us, borders refer to real and imagined boundaries placed around us as individuals, and as members of various communities.
 Named after the late Esther Madríz, beloved USF professor of sociology who embodied the Ignatian ideals of education of the whole person as a means toward social justice, EMDS examine and challenge these boundaries to gain a fuller understanding of ourselves and the world around us.